 It’s been a very cool start to the month, but it’s warmed up the last few days to become very pleasant.
 I was in shorts yesterday and last night ventured over to the Cheeses for a few cold beers, a barbecued meal, and a bottle of red watching the soccer.
-The problem is getting home my place has no meaningful insulation.
-If it’s 25 outside it’s 25 inside.
-Unfortunately it takes longer to cool down than it does to heat up, and so it was a warmish night.
+The problem is when I get home.
+My place has no meaningful insulation.
+If it’s 25 outside, it’s 25 inside.
+Unfortunately, it takes longer to cool down than it does to heat up, and so it was a warmish night.

-Right now my manager is on annual leave, which frees me up a bit.
+Right now, my manager is on annual leave, which frees me up a bit.
 We get on well, and banter quite a lot, but I’m glad to have the place to myself.
-When she’s here my perspective is almost entirely filtered through her.
+When she’s here, my perspective is almost entirely filtered through her.
 Things I plan to do are interpreted by her and explained to her manager.
-Her manager responds and shares other news and I get it through her.
-It’s rare I get the direct interaction, which is frustrating.
+Her manager responds and shares other news, and I get it through her.
+I rarely get direct interaction, which is frustrating.

-In this situation Chinese whispers plays a part.
+In this situation, Chinese whispers play a part.
 Whatever I intend is always abbreviated in the telling, and often skewed, deliberately or otherwise.
 I’d love the opportunity to sit down and explain what I’m doing and what I plan, and give some context to it.
-None of it is accidental, all of it has purpose, and in theory it fits into a strategy.
-None of that is shared, and by and large no-one has any idea of what I’m but for what they see.
+None of it is accidental, all of it has a purpose, and in theory, it fits into a strategy.
+None of that is shared, and by and large, no-one has any idea of what I’m but for what they see.

 What do you think of so-and-so?
 He asked me, referring to the new big manager.
 Seems alright I said, though I haven’t had much to do with him.
 Why’s that?
 He asked.
 Because I have to go through my manager, I told him.
 He asked about that, wrinkling his brow.
 That’s a pity, he said at the end of it.

 Sometimes I think that my manager wants to keep me for herself.
 Sometimes, less charitably, I wonder if she hopes to take credit for things I do.
 I’m not a big one for getting clapped on the back, but I believe credit should go where it’s due.
-There certainly appear some instances of this.
 Whatever the reason I’m effectively kept in a box and well away from anyone I might influence or impress.

 This has been moderately frustrating to me throughout, and I’ve made representations occasionally to correct it.
 I’m listened to, sometimes I even get agreement, but nothing ever changes.

-There is wrinkle to this situation which may have ramifications down the track.
+There is a wrinkle to this situation which may have ramifications down the track.

 My manager and her manager, who is new, are very different characters.
-She’s a jolly type, very capable, sometimes quite direct, but very pragmatic to.
-I’ve had limited interactions with her manager, but he appears a very precise type, fastidious in appearance and with great energy and resolution.
-He clearly knows his stuff, and is now in a situation where he wants to make his stamp.
+She’s a jolly type, competent, sometimes quite direct, but very pragmatic too.
+I’ve had limited interactions with her manager, but he appears an exact type, fastidious in appearance and with great energy and resolution.
+He clearly knows his stuff and is now in a situation where he wants to make his stamp.
 He’s certainly more dynamic than his predecessor.

-In the meantime I’ve been drafted onto another project to implement a KMS.
-That will be interesting, and probably secures my tenure to completion (mid-Jan supposedly, but I can’t see how they can get it done by then).
-This project, as is another I’m a part of, is part of a corporate initiative which I had been proposed to join as a full time member, with pay rise.
+In the meantime, I’ve been drafted onto another project to implement a KMS.
+That will be interesting and probably secures my tenure to completion (mid-Jan supposedly, but I can’t see how they can get it done by then).
+This project, as is another I’m a part of, is part of a corporate initiative which I had been proposed to join as a full-time member, with a pay rise.
 Nothing has happened with that, but it looks like I’ll be doing the work anyway – just not getting the reward for it.